 Grenada doesn’t get as much attention for its underwater reefs, but it has some of the best scuba diving in the Caribbean.
 Located just north of Bonaire and Curacao, the island’s two most famous dive sites are near the popular Grand Anse beach, on the island’s southwestern coast.

-Advanced divers will surely want to dive on the Bianca C, the largest shipwreck in the Caribbean, which measures 600 feet long.
+One of the top things to do in Grenada for advanced divers is to explore the Bianca C, the largest shipwreck in the Caribbean, which measures 600 feet long.
 You’ll require an advanced certification to swim around the shipwreck as it has a 100-foot depth, moderate currents, and enclosed areas within the ship.
 That being said, the wreck is one fabulous site and even has a swimming pool on the top deck to explore.

 If you’re a beginner diver, head north of Grand Anse Beach instead and visit the Grenada Underwater Sculpture Garden, the first of its kind in the world.
-The sculptures are only around 15-20 feet deep, allowing you to pose for underwater photos next to a cyclist or sitting at a table complete with a pitcher and fruit bowl.
-It’s a fun spot for photographers and beginner divers.
+The underwater sculptures are only around 15-20 feet deep, allowing you to pose for photos next to a cyclist or sitting at a table complete with a pitcher and fruit bowl.

 Pigeon Island National Park, St. Lucia